wcastand/simut/README.md

 ## Appendix

-The idea was to make it as simple as possible to make some unit test in typescript or javascript. tools like jest/tape are really complete and offer a lot but always require some setup (ts-node, babel,...).
+The idea was to make it as simple as possible to make some unit test in typescript or javascript.
+Was more thinking of using this for simple things like experiments where you need basic test to go faster or iterview tests, exercises like advent of code, etc

+Tools like jest/tape are really complete and offer a lot but always require some setup (ts-node, babel, ...).
 I wanted something super easy to start with.

-I usually use `assert` from node to do the tests.
+I usually use `assert` from node to do the tests but any testing library that throw on error should work.

 To run the test i simple use `esbuild-runner` [repo](https://github.com/folke/esbuild-runner)